Frequently Asked Questions (FAQs) – Public

 The Risk Management Office will send an acknowledgement letter to you.
 That letter will have the name of the Risk Management Office adjuster handling your claim and their direct telephone number.

-The adjuster will initate an investigation with the assistance of the department involved.
+The adjuster will initiate an investigation with the assistance of the department involved.
 The department then submits a report to the Risk Management Office for use in making a decision.
 If additional information is required, an adjuster will contact you.

 How long does it take for a decision on my claim?